-Professional development consists of the following:
+Professional development offered includes the following:

-- A two-day workshop in partnership with Carnegie Math Pathways based on the Quantway curriculum development process. - Follow-up webinars and support activities for creating contextualized lessons. - A culminating session with review and introduction to the Community of Practice resources. - A Community of Practice, a continuing forum for discussion and shared resources related to contextualization in math.
+- A two-day workshop in partnership with Carnegie Math Pathways based on the Quantway curriculum development process. - Follow-up webinars and support activities for creating contextualized lessons. - A culminating session with review and introduction to the community of Practice resources. - A community of Practice and continuing forum for discussion and shared resources related to contextualization of math.